• Research, cells

 Innovative research that’s breaking barriers

-UC Davis Comprehensive Cancer Center is a national leader in basic and clinical research and innovative approaches to cancer diagnosis, treatment and health disparities.
+UC Davis Comprehensive Cancer Center is a national leader in both basic and clinical research, emphasizing innovative approaches to cancer diagnosis, treatment, and addressing health disparities.

 Our cancer center has unique collaborations with major scientific organizations such as the Lawrence Livermore National Laboratory and UC Davis departments and schools including the School of Veterinary Medicine.
 These partnerships have resulted in new techniques that improve cancer detection through imaging, better drug therapies and therapeutic strategies, and more effective approaches to treating and curing cancer.